 Look out on our Online Safety Blog and in the school newsletter for more information about what we are doing in school to help us learn how to keep safe on the Internet.

 At Bournville Primary School we know how much our children enjoy using IT and how it can help them to learn in lots of ways.
 We want them to be confident and safe users of the Internet and of new technology as it develops.
 It's impossible to avoid the internet today and we wouldn’t want to stop anyone using it as it offers lots of opportunities and information.
 Our aim has to be teaching children to use it in the safest way possible.

-As part of our safeguarding commitment we have developed an e-safety committee of staff and governors.
+As part of our safeguarding commitment we have developed an online safety committee of staff and governors.
 As a group we review information and develop safe practices within the school.
 Part of our role is also to ensure parents are kept informed of school policy.
-(For a really useful parent magazine on e-safety click Digital Parenting Magazine.)
+(For a really useful parent magazine on online safety click Digital Parenting Magazine.)
 As part of the pupils’ curriculum, Bournville provides supervised access to the Internet.
 As a school we do not use Google with the children but instead use a child friendly search engine ‘KidRex’. http://www.kidrex.org/

 To reduce the possibility of children accessing undesirable materials our Broadband provider (The South West Grid for Learning) operates a filtering system that restricts access to inappropriate materials.
 All of our computers are in public view and access is supervised.
 Children are also taught the SMART rules for using the Internet, in order to help them to stay safe wherever they use the Internet.

 The Online Safety committee also wanted to highlight some very useful Online Safety resources available for parents and hope you will explore some of the following sites:

 Websites for more information REMEMBER: Keep your computer in a shared area - Talk to your child about what they are doing online and, if possible, set up your computer in a shared area at home so that you can all share in the wonderful sites that are available online.